darrius-brown/Project-1-2048/README.md

 Instructors will be hosting office hours during their regular times each day there is class of the project weeks.
 These will be based on a Slack signup queue and be 1-1 and maximum 15 min.
 Try to come as prepared as possible to quickly demonstrate your problem.

 > The purpose of this project is for you to show us and future employers what you're capable of, so we want as much of the project to be your own, independent work as possible.
 For this reason each student will recieve 6 office hours token for individual sessions.
-Standups, and and logistical
+Standups, logistical questions, and TA office hours do not take a token from you.

 ### **Project Proposal**

-Create an issue in this repo using the **[Project Proposal** issue template](https://git.generalassemb.ly/flex-125/project-1/issues/) and submit it before the proposal submission deadline, Saturday, 3/5 at 9 am EST. Make sure you complete **all of the prompts**.
+Create an issue in this repo using the **[Project Proposal** issue template](https://git.generalassemb.ly/flex-125/project-1/issues/) and submit it before the proposal submission deadline, Saturday, 3/5 at 9 am EST. Make sure you complete **all of the prompts** (if you're pressed, leave the Wireframes off and finish up by Monday).
 Use the example proposal found [here](https://git.generalassemb.ly/flex-125/project-1/blob/master/project_proposal_example.md) as a guide.

 Your proposal will be reviewed by your Section team who will communicate feedback with you directly.